Jinwooooo/jinwooooo-blog/_posts/2019-05-22-browndust-rune-tier-grade-comparison.md

 <img src="../uploads/browndust-runes-tier-grade-comparison-interactive.PNG">

-Morever, I did not include **common** runes and runes lower than **4★ <span style="color:red">legend</span>** because they aren't worth keeping in the first place (only when you have just started should you use those lesser runes, after some time those eventually become dismantled or sold).
+Moreover, I did not include **common** runes and runes lower than **4★ <span style="color:red">legend</span>** because they aren't worth keeping in the first place (only when you have just started should you use those lesser runes, after some time those eventually become dismantled or sold).

 ---